ArtidSun/ArtidSun/README.md

 * :books:Graduated at the school of Information Technology
 * :ant:King Mongkut's University of Technology Thonburi
 * :mortar_board: 6 month thrainee at KBTG as a Software engineering (Backend develop)
+* :computer: I was a Backend Develop (Go lang) at Innovasive.co.th from 2023 to 2024 year.
-* :computer: Now I am Backend Develop (Go lang) at Innovasive.co.th
+* :computer: Now I am Backend Develop (Go lang) at Donuts Bangkok
 * :love_letter:Email: artid.vijitpanmai@hotmail.com
 ### My Skill
 | Backend | DevOP | Database|